Spike Lee: Controversy

+Lee has been criticized for his representation of women.
+For example, bell hooks said that he wrote black women in the same objectifying way that white male filmmakers write the characters of white women.
+Rosie Perez, who was in an acting role for the first time as Tina in Do the Right Thing, said later that she was very uncomfortable with doing the nude scene in the film, saying, "I had a big problem with it, mainly because I was afraid of what my family would think...It wasn't really about taking off my clothes.
+But I also didn't feel good about it because the atmosphere wasn't correct."
+Subsequently, Perez stated that Lee had offered an apology, and the two maintained their friendship.

+Over the course of his career Spike Lee has defended Woody Allen, Michael Jackson and Nate Parker, all of whom have been accused of sexual misconduct.

 Filmography

 Awards and honors

 In 1983, Lee won the Student Academy Award for his film Joe's Bed-Stuy Barbershop: We Cut Heads.
 He won awards at the Black Reel Awards for Love and Basketball, the Black Movie Awards for Inside Man, and the Berlin International Film Festival for Get on the Bus.
 He won BAFTA Award for Best Adapted Screenplay for BlacKkKlansman.

 Lee was nominated for Academy Awards for Best Original Screenplay for Do the Right Thing and Best Documentary for 4 Little Girls, but did not win either award.
-In November 2015, he was given the Academy Honorary Award for his contributions to filmmaking.
-In 2019, he received his first Best Picture and Best Director nominations.

 In 2015, at the age of 58, Lee became the youngest person ever to receive an Honorary Academy Award.
 Lee received the award as "a champion of independent film and an inspiration to young filmmakers".
 Frequent collaborators Denzel Washington, Samuel L. Jackson, and Wesley Snipes presented Lee with the award at a private ceremony at the Governors Awards.

-In 2019, Lee's film BlacKkKlansman went on to receive 6 Academy Award nominations.
-Lee himself was nominated for 3 Oscars for Lee for Best Picture, Best Director, and Best Adapted Screenplay.
+In 2019, Lee's film BlacKkKlansman went on to receive six Academy Award nominations.
+Lee himself was nominated for three; Best Picture, Best Director, and Best Adapted Screenplay.
 He went on to win the Best Adapted Screenplay, his first Academy Award.

 Two of his films have competed for the Palme d'Or award at the Cannes Film Festival, and of the two, BlacKkKlansman won the Grand Prix in 2018.

-Lee's films Do the Right Thing, Malcolm X, 4 Little Girls, and She's Gotta Have It were each selected by the Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".
+Lee's films Do the Right Thing, Malcolm X, 4 Little Girls, She's Gotta Have It, and Bamboozled were each selected by the Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".
 On May 18, 2016, Lee delivered the Commencement address for The Johns Hopkins University Class of 2016.